 Beyond the classroom, I have contributed to numerous programs that promote structural solutions to supporting campus and community inclusivity.
 At the University of Illinois, I worked with our Graduate College’s mentorship program in which graduate students are matched with freshmen and sophomores who want to learn how to conduct research.
 The program specifically invites underrepresented undergraduate students to apply to the program in an effort to diversify the academy by teaching students to the practice of research earlier in their college careers.
 During my first three years on campus, I also volunteered with the Education Justice Project (EJP), “a program dedicated to building a model college-in-prison that demonstrates the benefits of higher education on incarcerated people, their families, their community, and campus.”
 I worked as a writing tutor every other week in the Danville Correctional Center, helped produce stories for the EJP radio initiative, and served as research coordinator for a semester, a role in which I facilitated the ongoing scholarship on prison education being produced by our members.

 I have also helped to create several community programs with the goal of diversifying media, performance, and pop culture.
-I co-developed an after-school program called Girls Amplified that seeks give young women the tools to create change through storytelling and media-making in their communities, which has been piloted so far in two school sites in Los Angeles and San Diego and that will run in Chicago next summer.
+I co-developed an after-school program called Girls Amplified that seeks to give young women the tools to create change through storytelling and media-making in their communities, which has been piloted so far in two school sites in Los Angeles and San Diego and that will run in Chicago next summer.
 Finally, I started an inclusive open mic aimed at diversifying the stand-up comedy scene in Urbana-Champaign, and more specifically, with the goal of creating a space for women, femme-identifying, and queer performers who are vastly underrepresented in comedy, especially locally.

 As I develop as a scholar and teacher, I will continue to develop and strengthen my intersectional feminist pedagogy and research practice.
 I am also eager to take on an even greater role in fostering campus inclusion and diversity as a faculty member.
-I hope to develop the current programs that I run in Champaign for a new community and to contribute to similar groups on campus.
+I hope to develop the programs that I ran in Champaign for a new community and to contribute to similar groups on campus.
 I also plan to involve myself with current campus initiatives that promote diversity not just in name or mission but in agitating for material structural and systemic changes to create a more just campus for all marginalized students, staff, and faculty.